 TIGIR's Origin: The Research Philosophy

 TIGIR was born after 15 years of doing the same thing over and over and getting the same deficient results: breaches.
-But we continued to perform Threat Risk Assessments (TRAs) the ‘old way’ and to then purchase every kind of technological countermeasure made to plug the holes and fill the gaps.
+But we continued to perform Security Assessment and Authorization (SA&A) and Threat Risk Assessments (TRAs) the ‘old way’ – manually.
+Then we would arbitrarily purchase technological safeguards to plug the holes and fill the gaps.
 There had to be a better way.

 There wasn't much out there and most practitioners didn't acknowledge that were was much of a problem.
-So I began to write methods to meet the needs of the current threat climate and after a few years, had written the TIGIR methodology.
+So, I began to write better methods to meet the needs of the current threat climate, evolving to the TIGIR methodology.

 After, I functionalized the methods and wrote a comprehensive algorithm, now patented, that could calculate all of the risk values government and business needs – and TIGIR was born.
 After some betas, prototypes and pilots, we’re now moving to market, getting the word out and solving a big problem with logic and consistent assessment.

 Marrying multiple standards and tracking and monitoring of assessments were key, but so was tracking security incidents on assessed assets to understand what controls were working and what ones weren’t.
 Currently, much of the data gathering from security breaches stops short of analysis, little intelligence is collected, even less is shared.

 For that reason, every assessment performed in TIGIR allows for detailed breach reporting that collects information using a reverse engineered forensic framework.
 The more breach reports that created, the more effective security controls become with the added value of attribution.

 So that’s TIGIR 1.0 – and we can’t wait to release TIGIR 2.0, a full service supply chain security software built around TIGIR’s original risk functions.